 Guide to pollution free paint

-No doubt a fresh coat of paint brightens up a space but that clean smell of new paint is actually are the vapours released from the toxic ingredients of the conventional paints… known as volatile organic compounds (VOCs).
+No doubt a fresh coat of paint brightens up space.
+But did you know the clean smell of paint is actually vapours released from the toxic ingredients of the conventional paints?

-Around 30 ingredients are combined to make the paint and each of these ingredients needs to exist for a consistent and stable mixture.
-A study has found that the application and drying of paint releases VOCs at a higher rate than any other product used indoors.
+Each of these ingredients needs to exist for a consistent and stable mixture.
+Certainly, the paint application and drying release VOCs at a higher rate than any other product used indoors.

-The Australian paint sector comprises around 30 paint manufacturing companies representing its $2 Billion paint industry… most of it is represented by conventional paints.
+Presently, the Australian paint sector comprises around 30 paint manufacturing companies representing its $2 Billion paint industry.

-The good news is that industry is waking up to the harmful effects of paints on the health now.
-Good Environmental Choice Australia (GECA) is a third party certification system that reviews various products for their environmental impact.
+The good news is that the industry is waking up to the harmful effects of paints on the health now.
+Good Environmental Choice Australia (GECA) is a third-party certification system that reviews various products for their environmental impact.